 Count Zinzendorf called the 300 Moravians living on his property together on the night of August 12, 1727, and they conducted an all night prayer meeting.
 The next day is referred to in history as “The Moravian Pentecost” (August 13, 1727) The Holy Spirit visited them in a supernatural blessing of love, unity, and power.
 They decided to form a 24/7/365 prayer meeting… They signed up for prayer slots around the clock, 3 praying together at a time every minute of every day… the prayer meeting lasted 110 years.

 Six weeks into the prayer meeting Zinzendorf stood up and challenged their little band to go to the nations.
 The next day 26 of their group stepped forward and gave their lives to go to the mission field.
-Some of them were too poor to go so they sold themselves into slavery to get a free ship ride and to be missionaries to the slave trade.

 In the first 28 years over 200 missionaries were sent out of a their little community of 600 people.